FarronF/limerick-council-meetings/meetings/2024/09/03-Monthly Meeting of Municipal District of Adare-Rathkeale/Draft Minutes - Monthly Meeting of Municipal District of Adare - Rathkeale - 9th July 2024.md

 September Municipal District Meeting to discuss policing plan for the Christmas

-period in the District and incorporate spree of crimes in Adare into the Agenda.--- 6
+period in the District and incorporate spree of crimes in Adare into the Agenda.
+---
+6

  Councillor O’Donoghue raised the issue of fluoride usage in water treatment